SpinalHDL/SaxonSoc/bsp/digilent/ArtyA7SmpLinux/README.md

 * bootloader : In the OnChipRam initialized by the FPGA bitstream
   * Initialise the DDR3
-  * Copy the machineModeSbi and the u-boot binary from the FPGA SPI flash to the DDR3
+  * Copy the openSBI and the u-boot binary from the FPGA SPI flash to the DDR3
-  * Jump to the machineModeSbi binary in machine mode
+  * Jump to the openSBI binary in machine mode

-* machineModeSbi : In the DDR3
+* openSBI : In the DDR3
-  * Initialise the serial port used as shell
-  * Initialise the machine mode CSR to support futher supervisor SBI call and to emulate some missing CSR
+  * Initialise the machine mode CSR to support further supervisor SBI call and to emulate some missing CSR
   * Jump to the u-boot binary in supervisor mode

 * u-boot : In the DDR3